SciCompKL/derivgrind/README.md

 ```
 The names of the unit tests are composed of an AD mode, architecture, language/compiler, floating-point type and
 arithmetic formula.
 You may use `*` as a wildcard to run several tests at once.
 You may specify the
-Derivgrind installation directory with `--prefix=path`, and a temporary directory with `--tempdir=path`.
+Derivgrind installation directory with `--prefix=path`.
+Specify a directory with `--tempdir=path` if
+you want to inspect the temporary files created by Derivgrind and the test system.

 ## Differentiating a Simple C++ Program in Forward Mode
 Compile a simple C++ "client" program from